吐槽

 Cultural Context

 吐槽 culture transformed Chinese public discourse — it gave people permission to criticize through humor, making critique more socially acceptable than direct complaint.
 The Japanese origin reflects how Chinese internet culture absorbed and amplified Japanese internet humor conventions.
 Shows like '吐槽大会' (Roast) formalized it as entertainment.
+The term originated and spread primarily on Weibo.

 Similar Expressions in English